 SIDE NOTE: I purchased rough lumber, not lumber from a standard hardware store (Home Depot or Lowes), so my wood was 2″ thick.
 The actual size of wood from the lumber store will be 1-1/2″ thick.

 Now that you have that measurement, find the studs on the wall.
 Place a mark where the measurement hits each stud for the length of your bench.

 SIDE NOTE: Have you heard of a magnetic stud finder?
 I decided to try it out, and with this tool and my regular stud finder, I never miss a stud.

-After marking each stud, determine what studs will be used to place a shelf bracket to hold the bench in place.
-These will be used in the next step.
+After marking each stud, determine what studs you will use to place a shelf bracket to hold the bench in place.
+These will be set up in the next step.

 STEP 2: INSTALL SHELF BRACKET TO THE WALL

 Take one of the heavy-duty shelf brackets and place the 8″ side on the wall where you marked the studs.

 Have the top of the right angle (where the 8″ and 12″ metal pieces come together) sit at the measurement you placed on each stud.

 Using a small magnetic level, make sure the bracket is level.
 Once the bracket is level, mark the screw holes (there will be three).